Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Preliminaries: full-order model, linear stability analysis, and projection-based reduced-order model

 Eqs. \eqref{eq:ns-a}-\eqref{eq:ns-b} represent a system of differential-algebraic equations (DAE) of index 2, as the incompressibility condition is an algebraic constraint.
 Assuming no contribution from boundary conditions, this system reads as follows,

-where $\tilde{F}(\mathbf{u}) = \Omega^{-1}(-C(\mathbf{u})+D)\mathbf{u} + \mathbf f$.
+where $\tilde{F}(\mathbf{u},t) = \Omega^{-1}(-C(\mathbf{u})+D)\mathbf{u} + \mathbf f$.

 From this point onwards, the discretization of the operators is assumed to be performed in a symmetry-preserving manner for the sake of simplicity.
 Symmetry-preserving schemes \cite{Verstappen2003, Trias2014} are a family of schemes that preserve the symmetry properties of the continuous operators at the discrete level.
-This is usually achieved by ensuring that the discrete gradient and divergence operators are dual to each other, i.e., $-\Omega M^T = G$; the convective operator is discretized in a skew-symmetric manner, and the diffusive operator is discretized as a symmetric matrix and corresponds to the composition of the gradient and divergence operators, resulting in a negative semi-definite matrix.
+This is usually achieved by ensuring that the diffusive operator is discretized as a symmetric matrix and corresponds to the composition of the gradient and divergence operators, resulting in a negative semi-definite matrix, the convective operator corresponds to a skew-symmetric matrix, and the discrete gradient and divergence operators are dual to each other, i.e., $-\Omega M^T = G$.
+In physical terms, this duality ensures that the pressure-gradient work and the velocity divergence cancel exactly in the global energy balance, preventing artificial energy sources or sinks in the discrete system {\cite{Verstappen2003}}.